-The EPDP has discussed whether this risk may be somewhat mitigated through educational resources.
+The EPDP has discussed whether risks may be somewhat mitigated through educational resources.
 Some in the EPDP Team expressed caution, as a stated necessity to rely on educational resources may not be considered to be compatible with the concepts of privacy by default or privacy by design i.e. where additional ‘educational resources’ are deemed necessary, the process itself is likely not established or presented in a sufficiently clear manner.

-To help further inform the EPDP Team’s deliberations on this topic as the team works towards a Final Report, the EPDP Team would like to request that GDD staff, who will design the implementation of these policy recommendations, commences research by investigating how ccTLDs and contracted parties currently distinguish between natural and legal persons to inform the EPDP Team.

-In addition, the EPDP Team would like to request input on the following questions in relation to this topic:
+The EPDP Team would like to request input on the following questions in relation to this topic to help inform any further deliberations on this topic:

-Are there examples from other industries or areas, e.g. ccTLDs, where a mechanism has been successfully developed and implemented to distinguish between natural and legal person, factoring in some of the challenges identified above?
+Are there examples from other industries or areas, e.g. ccTLDs, where a mechanism has been developed and implemented to distinguish between natural and legal person, factoring in some of the challenges identified above?

 Should the EPDP Team decide to recommend requiring distinguishing between natural and legal persons, how should implementation be carried out, especially considering legacy registrations?

-Should the EPDP Team decide to recommend that further research is undertaken, beyond the information that GDD staff may encounter, what and how should this research be carried out?
+Should the EPDP Team decide to recommend that further research is undertaken, what and how should this research be carried out?

 (For the EDPB) If registrars allow registrants to self-identify at the time as a natural or legal person, who will be held liable if the registrant incorrectly self-identifies and personal information is publicly displayed?
 Apart from self-identification, are there any other ways in which risk of liability could be mitigated by registrars?

-The research requested and input on these charter questions will help the EPDP Team further analyze if it is possible and desirable to make this distinction in the context of domain name registrations, in a manner that is commercially reasonable, implementable and does not result in unreasonable liability for contracted parties.
+The input on these questions will help the EPDP Team further analyze if it is possible and desirable to conduct additional research in order to inform the discussion about making this distinction in the context of domain name registrations, in a manner that is commercially reasonable, implementable and does not result in unreasonable liability or cost for contracted parties.